 # pandas count unique values in bins: df['age'].value_counts(bins=5)Code language: Python (python)

 For each bin, the range of age values (in years, naturally) is the same.
 One contains ages from 11.45 to 22.80 which is a range of 10.855.
-The next bin, on the other hand, contains ages from 22.80 to 33.60 which is a range of 11.8. in this example, you can see that all ranges here are roughly the same (except the first, of course).
+The next bin, on the other hand, contains ages from 22.80 to 33.60, which is a range of 11.8. in this example, you can see that all ranges here are roughly the same (except the first, of course).
 However, each range of age values can contain a different count of the number of persons within this age range.
-We can see that most people, that are arrested are under 22.8, followed by under 33.6.
-It kind of makes sense, in this case, right?
+We can see that most arrested people are under 22.8, followed by under 33.6.
+It makes sense, in this case, right?
 In the next section, we will have a look at how we can use count the unique values in all columns in a dataframe.

 Count the Frequency of Occurrences Across Multiple Columns